// RadioSonic by SigPro Labs

 RadioSonic Starter Bundle

-Board + self-paced course + accessories.
+Board + self-paced course + Audio Cable Kit + Battery Pack.
 Everything you need to get started on day one.

 Expansion